FamilySearch/GEDCOM-registries/README.md

 no changes to the YAML file are needed.

-If the implementation updates its use (e.g., to add a new substructure) for all GEDCOM versions that it the structure can appear in, and it is the only implementation using the extension then it can simply update the existing YAML file.
+If the implementation updates its use (e.g., to add a new substructure) for all GEDCOM versions that the structure can appear in, and it is the only implementation using the extension then it can simply update the existing YAML file.

 If the implementation updates its use but only for some versions of GEDCOM, or is not the only